Davidchristy/EventPush/README.md

 ##Introduction
 This is is a geolocation based event-posting website where users can log on and find out what is going on near them in the relative near future.
-Events will be listed in chronological order relative to users’ locations as well as pinpointed on a map using the Google Maps API
+Events will be listed in chronological order relative to users’ locations as well as pinpointed on a map using the Google Maps API.

+If you want to view a live version of this site check us out at [Event Push Tucson](http://www.eventpushtucson.com) (www.eventpushtucson.com)

 ##Technology Stack